NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/README.md

 The **silver** layer focuses on refining and transforming the raw data from the bronze layer to prepare it for downstream consumption.
 This involves:

 *   **Data cleaning**: Invalid, null, and duplicate records are removed to ensure data quality.
-*   **Standardisation**: Data formats are standardized to align with the Common Data Model for consistency and compatibility.
+*   **Standardisation**: Data formats are standardised to align with the Common Data Model for consistency and compatibility.
 *   **Common Data Model (CDM) Implementation**: Data from different hospitals with varying schemas are brought under a common schema, sometimes involving the creation of surrogate keys.
 *   **Slowly Changing Dimension (SCD) Type 2 Implementation**:  Historical changes in the data are tracked using SCD Type 2 logic, which involves maintaining a history of changes over time by adding new records with updated information and marking previous records as inactive.
 *   **Storage**: Transformed data is stored in Delta tables to support ACID transactions, incremental loads, and versioning.

 Notebooks located in the "Silver" folder within the Databricks workspace detail the logic and code used for these transformations.
-The silver layer delivers clean, standardized, enriched data suitable for further analytics and consumption by data scientists or data analysts.
+The silver layer delivers clean, standardised, enriched data suitable for further analytics and consumption by data scientists or data analysts.
 [See all notebooks and transformations in the **Silver Layer**](https://github.com/NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/tree/main/Notebooks/3-%20Silver)

 ### d.
 Gold Layer